mpudil/Book-of-Trump/README.md

 #### Book of Trump Predictions.ipynb
 Deep learning models which combine the new Trump tweets and Bible verses to create verses from the "Book of Trump" (you feed it one word and it produces the verse).

+#### pres_v8.pptx

+PowerPoint which was presented to the applied machine learning class as well as to the heads of various local data science corporations.